-Figure 6-2 Existing Bicycling Conditions King City URA Concept Plan destinations may include separate pathways in addition to on-street facilities.
-The Concept Plan also encourages the city to look for opportunities to provide pathways or trails in conjunction with development and in coordination with other agencies.
+Figure 6-2 Existing Bicycling Conditions King City URA Concept Plan pedestrian routes, bicycle connections between important destinations may include separate pathways in addition to on-street facilities.
+The Comprehensive Plan also encourages the city to look for opportunities to provide pathways or trails in conjunction with development and in coordination with other agencies.
 Special attention should be paid to pathways that will complement existing or planned parks and open space areas.

-As the Concept Plan does not identify street cross-sections that include bicycle lanes, consideration should be given to using Washington County standards for collector streets and neighborhood routes when developing the backbone street system in the King City URA.
+As the Comprehensive Plan does not identify street cross-sections that include bicycle lanes, consideration should be given to using Washington County standards for collector streets and neighborhood routes when developing the backbone street system in the King City URA.